alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ### Module:  `./src/components/*`
 We can now add the following to our `components` directory.
-**Note**: We are again, but for the _frontend_ SDK, creating **reusable** components we could import or place into other tools we or others develop (_depending on a publishers license and availability_) using your components and vice-versa!
+**Note**: We are again, but for the _frontend_ SDK, creating **reusable** components we could import or place into other tools we or others develop (_depending on a publisher's license and availability_) using your components and vice-versa!
-In other words, when we create our first file below, `config-inputs.tsx`, we are creating a component to sprinkle about other places and avoid copying, pasting, and in turn propegating stale code casing all sorts of sneaky bugs in the near (or even scarier... **FAR** future!!) future.
+In other words, when we create our first file below, `config-inputs.tsx`, we are creating a component to sprinkle about different places and avoid copying, pasting, and in turn, propagating stale code causing all sorts of sneaky bugs in the near (or even scarier... **FAR** future!!) future.

 #### Component(s): `config-inputs.tsx`